rojarsmith/bitdove-hawkbit/docs/content/ui.md

 weight: 70
 ---

-The hawkBit Management UI provides several views for the different use cases:
+The Bitdove Management UI provides several views for the different use cases:

 - _Deployment Management_ view for target administration and manual deployment.
 - _Distribution Management_ view software repository metadata management.